contentful/forma-36/packages/forma-36-react-components/src/components/ProductIcon/README.md

-ProductIcon components currently are used mainly in the top navigation and headlines of contentful pages.
-We decided to use separate component right now, as it uses separate set of SVG's then the standard `Icon`.
+ProductIcon component currently is used mainly in the top navigation and headlines of contentful pages.
+ProductIcon uses separate set of SVG's then the standard `Icon` component.
 We also would like to make sure that we separate the purpose of those 2 components.

 *Please keep in mind that component is still in it's alpha state.
 This means the API of the component still might change*